warm-metal/kubectl-dev/README.md

 **kubectl-dev** is a kubectl plugin to support development activities on k8s.

-We want to move all your development activities, image building, debugging, as well as deps resolving, all of them into k8s clusters.
+It offers you some capabilities to build images and debug them in k8s clusters directly.
 You don't need to install many runtime and many more versions of them in your laptop.
 No runtime changing and management.
 Also, no out-of-date garbage deps.
 All these are replaced by a k8s cluster.

 Currently, the plugin can only work with **containerd**.
 All features work well in a minikube cluster.